mohanakannan9/container-service/docs/command.md

     }

 - **name** - The name of the command.
-The combination of the "name" and "docker-image" values must be unique.
+Should be unique, but that is not required.
+- **label** - A short human-friendly name of the command.
+If none is provided, the name will be used.
-- **description** - A human-friendly description of the command.
+- **description** - A longer, human-friendly description of the command.
+- **version** - The version of the command document you are writing.
+- **schema-version** - The version of this schema you are reading, which is `1.0`.
+All commands should use `"schema-version": "1.0"`.
+- **type** - The image type.
+Currently only "docker" is supported.
 - **info-url** - A URL where more info on the command, or the image, or both, can be found.
-- **docker-image** - An identifier of the image this command describes.
+- **image** - (Only for docker images) An identifier of the image this command describes.
 Can be in "repo/image:tag" format or "sha256:123abc..." hash format.
 If the command JSON is embedded in the labels of a docker image, then this field may be omitted.
-- **run** - Fields that will be used to instruct docker how to run a container from the image.
-See [Run](#run).
+- **index** -
+- **hash** -
+- **working-directory** -
 - **command-line** - This string is a templatized version of the command-line string that will be executed inside the container.
 The templatized portions will be resolved at launch time with the values of the command's inputs.
 See the section on [template strings](#template-strings) below for more detail.
 - **mounts** - A list of mount points that will be created for your container.
     - **name** - The name of the mount.
 You can use this to refer to the mount elsewhere in the command, e.g. when creating an output.
     - **type** - Either "input" or "output".
 Input mounts can have files pre-staged from XNAT, and are created read-only.
 Output mounts have no pre-staged files, but are writable.
     - **path** - The absolute path inside your container at which the mount will be created.
     - **file-input** - The **name** of an input which will be used as the source for the files.
 If the input has **type** "Resource", the **resource** property below can be omitted and the files in the Resource will be provided to the mount.
 Otherwise the input must have a **type** that can contain Resources—Project, Subject, Session, Scan, or Assessor—and the value of the **resource** property must be the label of one of the input's resources.
-        - **resource** - The label of a resource under the above-named **file-input**, which will provide the files for an input mount.
 - **environment-variables** - Key/value pairs of environment variables to set in the container.
 Both keys and values can be templates that will be filled by input values at runtime.
-    - **ports** - String key/value pairs of ports to expose.
+- **ports** - (Only for docker images) String key/value pairs of ports to expose.
 The key is the port inside the container, the value is the port to expose out on the host.
 In other words, entries in this map should be of the form `"container_port": "host_port"`.
 Keys and values can be templates.
 - **inputs** - A list of inputs that will be used to resolve the command and launch the container.
-See [Inputs](#inputs).
+See [Command Inputs](#command-inputs).
     - **name** - The name of the input.
 You can use this to refer to the input elsewhere in the command.
     - **description** - A human-friendly description of the input.
     - **type** - One of string, boolean, number, file, Project, Subject, Session, Scan, Assessor, Resource, or Config.
 See the section on [input types](#input-types) below for more.
 Default: string.